Hugs-4-Bugs/MERN-Employee-Management-System/README.md

    PORT=5002
    JWT_SECRET=your_jwt_secret_here
    ```
-4. Start the server:
+4. Start the backend server:
    ```bash
    npm start
    ```

-### Frontend
+### Frontend Setup

+1. Open a new Terminal tab or window.
-1. Navigate to the `frontend` directory:
+2. Navigate to the `frontend` directory:
    ```bash
    cd frontend
    ```
-2. Install dependencies:
+3. Install frontend dependencies:
    ```bash
    npm install
    ```
-3. Start the React application:
+4. Start the React application:
    ```bash
    npm start
    ```

+## Running the Application

+1. Ensure MongoDB is running on your local machine.
+2. Start the backend server by running `npm start` in the `backend` directory.
+3. Start the React frontend application by running `npm start` in the `frontend` directory.
+4. Open your browser and navigate to `http://localhost:3000` to access the application.

 ## API Endpoints